9brada6/tabs-with-posts/development.md

 - Make Article_Block implementation(Simple Style) not know about Settings implementations(Display Author, Display Comments... etc).

-- Make sure that Jquery UI JSS that we enqueue don't interfere with other jquery ui.
+- Make sure that Jquery UI JS that we enqueue don't interfere with other jquery ui.

 ### Query Settings